stereolabs/zed-hub-examples/scripts/README.md

 # ZED Hub scripts

-In this folder you will find example scripts of [ZED Hub REST API](https://www.stereolabs.com/docs/cloud/rest-api/) usage in Python which include:
+In this folder you will find example scripts of the [ZED Hub REST API](https://www.stereolabs.com/docs/cloud/rest-api/) usage in Python which include:

-- [retrieve_video_from_workspace](./retrieve_video_from_workspace.py) that download SVO or MP3 videos from a workspace.
+- [retrieve_video_from_workspace](./retrieve_video_from_workspace.py) that downloads SVO or MP4 videos from a workspace.
 - [send_telemetry](./send_telemetry.py) that send random telemetry to a workspace.

 ## How to get an API token